[Part I: Thelemic Philosophy | Part II: Systematic Theology]

 Premises of a Thelemic Theoretical Orientation

-When I consider a theoretical orientation (the underlying assumptions and preferences) for a potential therapeutic approach, and when informed by my own understanding of Thelema, I find the following assumptions can be made:
+Finally, when I consider the ideas that might begin to formulate a theoretical orientation for a potential therapeutic approach, and when informed by my own understanding of Thelema, I find the following assumptions could be made:

-- that individuals are neither inherently broken nor do they inherently lack wellness; and
+1. Individuals are neither inherently broken nor inherently lack wellness; and

-- that individuals cannot be separated from their environment, experiences, or expressions, but must be engaged in each of these areas intimately through Love under Will; and
+1. Individuals cannot be separated from their environmentexperiences, or expressions, but must be engaged in each of these areas intimately through love under will; and

-- that individuals are not static creatures but dynamic within objective (biological), subjective (psychological), intersubjective (cultural), and interobjective (systemic) dimensions of individual and collective perspectives; and
+1. Individuals are not static creatures but dynamic within objective, subjective, intersubjective, and interobjective dimensions of individual and collective perspectives; and

-- that each therapeutic concern of the individual must be addressed throughout all four dimensions of the individual in some manner even if one or more dimension is predominant over others.
+1. Each therapeutic concern of the individual must be addressed in some manner across all four dimensions of the individual, even if one or more dimensions are predominant over others.

-Certainly, these are merely some initial thoughts, but I think it's the start of a direction that is productive.
+Certainly, these are merely some initial thoughts, but I think they represent the start of a productive direction.

 In putting this all together into a coherent Thelemic theoretical orientation, it might read something like this:

-- Each individual and each experience of the individual is an existential composite of the four validity domains—objective, subjective, interobjective, and intersubjective.
+1. Each individual and each experience of the individual is an existential composite of the four experiential domains—objective, subjective, interobjective, and intersubjective.

-- Underlying these four domains is sense of self-awareness and a sense of direction (True Will) that can be discovered and assimilated to best express our purpose in life.
+1. Underlying these four domains is a sense of self-awareness and a sense of direction (True Will) that can be discovered and assimilated to best express our purpose (why) in life.

 Attribution